devonfw-forge/devon4flutter-non-bloc-arch/120-The-Widget-Tree.md

 ```
 _Code Snippet 1: Number List (Imperative)_

-Here we search for ever entry in the list that is bigger the 3.
+Here we search for ever entry in the list that is bigger then 3.
 We explicitly tell the framework to go through the List and check each value.

 ```dart
 List numbers = [1,2,3,4,5]